The Southampton County Historical Society possesses one of the most historically significant and culturally important stories in America.

 Inconsistent branding and messaging

-Visitor confusion regarding locations, admissions, and experiences
+Visitor confusion surrounding locations, admissions, and experiences

 Lack of centralized marketing and analytics